Struggling with the E ukulele chord? Look now further and read this guide on how to master it.

 The first chords I’ve started with when I was in the early stages of learning the ukulele were: Am, C, G and F. With these four chords I could already play quite a lot of songs!
 And I’ve been playing those for several weeks resulting in the ability to switch very quickly between them.
 After a while though I was looking for other songs and steadily built my personal “chord database” of chords that I can play.
 These included: Em, D, Dm, Bm, A, Cm and a few more.
 Whenever I saw a song with an E chord in it I would skip it, but I couldn’t keep ignoring it.
 It really is a chord that you should learn at one time or another.
 So how did I learn it?

 Most of the times when you are looking up ukulele chords you’ll find the E shape like it’s displayed at the left.
 This one is also listed in the UkuChords Chord Library.
 This is the one most widely known and is generally taken as the standard shape for the E chord.
 This is however very difficult to play, especially for someone who is just starting out.
-You play it with the first finger on the A string second fret and then your other fingers on the fourth fret strings G C E or barre the three strings with one finger.
-Unless you have some guitar background, this is impossible to do.
+You play it with the first finger on the A string second fret and then your other fingers on the fourth fret strings G C E or barre the three strings with one finger (even your thumb can be used).
+Unless you have some guitar background, this is very difficult to execute properly.

 When you look at the E chord in the UkuChords Chord Library you will however also find another shape.
 This is my favorite shape (for the E chord) and is the one that I always use.
 It sounds very clear (no barring) and allows for quick changing between chords.
 It is the one displayed on the left (G string first fret, C string fourth fret, open E string, A string second fret – 1402).